ome/ansible-role-python3-virtualenv/README.md

 This role installs a wrapper script `/usr/local/bin/ome-python3-virtualenv` should work in all cases.

 The role first creates a new virtual environment, then creates or updates a symlink so that the specified env_name points to venv-python_version.
-Let me know if you'd like a shorter or more technical phrasing.

-python_version: The default Python version value is 3.12, with support also available for Python 3.11.
+- `python_version`: The default Python version value is 3.12, with support also available for Python 3.11.
-virtualenv_basedir: Base directory where the virtual environment is located
+- `virtualenv_basedir`: Base directory where the virtual environment is located
-env_name: The virtual environment name, the default value is venv3
+- `env_name`: The virtual environment name, the default value is venv3

 Example Playbooks
 -----------------